 The coordinated salary is therefore the difference between the annual salary (capped at CHF 88,200*) and the coordination deduction.

-For example, for an annual salary of CHF 80,000, the coordinated salary amounts to 80,000-25,725 = CHF 54,275.
-It is on this amount that contributions are calculated for the occupational pension.
+For example, for an annual salary of CHF 80,000, the coordinated salary will be 80,000 - 25,725 = CHF 54,275.
+Contributions for the occupational pension are calculated on this amount.

 * LPP 2023 figures